 What I love about this recipe, is how the whole thing can be made ahead and reheated – perfect for entertaining!
 A delicious and beautiful addition to the holiday table.
 Brian and I have been eating the leftovers for several days now, and they just seem to get better and better!

 This week I’ve partnered with American Lamb to create a special recipe for this holiday season.
 When using American lamb, you’re supporting local producers and their families.
 American lamb is fresher in because it can be found locally, travels less, and is available year-round.
 The first place to source local lamb is at your local farmers market.

-American Lamb is a flavorful, nutrient-rich and an excellent source of protein, Vitamin B12, Vitamin B6, niacin, zinc and selenium.
-American Lamb is always all-natural, raised without hormones.
-It is fresher because it doesn’t have to travel as far to get to you ( compared to imported lamb) and it’s available all year-round.
+American Lamb is a flavorful, nutrient-rich, and an excellent source of protein, zinc, selenium, and vitamin B12, and a good source of iron and vitamin B6.
+American Lamb is a natural choice – it is fresher because it doesn’t have to travel as far to get to you ( compared to imported lamb) and it’s available all year-round.

 The recipe starts with blanching a whole head of cabbage, to make the leaves pliable.